Standard Chartered Bank Zimbabwe Limited Directors Profiles

-Ralph is Chairman of the Institute of Bankers of Zimbabwe and the Deputy President of the British Business Association and the Bankers Association of Zimbabwe.
+Ralph is Chairman of the Institute of Bankers of Zimbabwe.
+President of both the British Business Association and the Bankers Association of Zimbabwe.
 He is also a Non-Executive Director of Mashonaland Holdings and sits on the Banks Board Credit Committe.

 Christopher Mwerenga (Chief Financial Officer)